-In today's blog, we are going to discuss the emergence of the Paperless Office and the benefits it has in the new workplace.
-From a better experience, efficient processes and a more data secure environment, organisations are implementing paperless office solutions to promote sustainability in the workplace.
+In today’s blog, we are going to discuss the emergence of the Paperless Office and the benefits it has in the new workplace.
+With a better experience, efficient processes and a more data secure environment, organisations are implementing paperless office solutions to promote sustainability in the workplace.

 What is a Paperless Office?

 A Paperless Office is a workplace that has digitised its documents and processes so that information is archived electronically rather than physically.
 It involves organisations undertaking a ‘digital transformation journey’ to move their paper files to an electronic document managing system, or paperless office software that digitises the files and stores them in a secure repository.